rasoolmakandar/TidyData/README.md

-## The script run_analysis.R is a complete self contained script which generates tidy data as required in the assignment.
+cript run_analysis.R is a complete self contained script which generates tidy data as required in the assignment.

 IMPORTANT: For the script run_analysis.R to work, you have to copy the script in the root directory of the data set.(getdata_projectfiles_UCI HAR Dataset\UCI HAR Dataset)